As you know new COVID guidance has come into force (February 24th 2022) which states that:

 Royal blue T-shirt with school logo;

-Dark-coloured track suits or base layers maybe worn for PE completed outdoors in the winter.
+Dark-coloured track suits (black or dark blue) or base layers maybe worn for PE completed outdoors in the winter.
+These should be plain, without logos.

 For after school clubs, children will be advised of any additional kit needed.